Glossika Review And Eye-Opening Interview With Its Founder

 Yes, the dialogue content is the same in the different languages.

-These sentences are indicative of specific syntactic patterns.
-You’ll find that in Basic 1 they cover most usage of adjectives, nouns, predicates, and most of the active verb tenses we use in English.
+Reviewing Glossika, you’ll find that they cover most usage of adjectives, nouns, predicates, and most of the active verb tenses we use in English.

 Some languages that we offer are licensed from other companies or developed elsewhere, so the content will differ.